MHR01Habib/Zero-Trust-IAM-Architecture-Microsoft-EntraID/README.md

 ---

-## Repository Contents

-> **Security note:** No real secrets are committed.
-The provisioning script uses a placeholder temporary password and forces a reset on first sign-in.
-Sensitive values should always be stored in a secret manager, never in source control.

----

 ## What I Learned

 This project taught me how the pieces of an enterprise identity system fit together, not just how to click through each feature, but *why* each control exists and how they reinforce one another.
 The biggest takeaway is that good IAM is about **automation and flow**: when identity is the source of truth, access becomes something that follows a person automatically, securely, and consistently, instead of something granted by hand and forgotten.